-The annual compounded return of Class A units of the fund was 7.8% over the past 10 years.
-If you had invested \$1,000 in the fund 10 years ago, your investment would be worth \$2,114 as at October 31, 2024.
+The annual compounded return of Class A units of the fund was 8.4% over the past 10 years.
+If you had invested \$1,000 in the fund 10 years ago, your investment would be worth \$2,236 as at October 31, 2024.

 Who is this fund for?
-A word about tax Investors who: are seeking to fulfil the Canadian equity portion of a diversified portfolio; are willing to accept additional volatility in exchange for potential capital growth and do not require income to be generated from their investment; and are investing for the medium to long term.
+A word about tax Investors who: are seeking to fulfil the global equity portion of a diversified portfolio; are seeking a combination of income and capital appreciation; and are investing for the medium to long term.
 In general, you will have to pay income tax on any money you make on a fund.
 How much you pay depends on the tax laws where you live and whether or not you hold the fund in a registered plan such as a Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA).
 Keep in mind that if you hold your fund in a non-registered plan, fund distributions are included in your taxable income, whether you receive them in cash or have them reinvested.